bushwickfc/owners-geo/README.md

 python3 run.py
 ```

-As the script geocodes each owner address, it'll add the data to a FeatureCollection, which will ultimately be written to a file named `owners.geojson`.
+As the script geocodes each owner address, it'll add the data to a FeatureCollection, which will ultimately be written to a file named `-owners.geojson`, prefixed with the date.
 The data in this file can be used for any number of mappy things.

 ## Reference